apache/nuttx/configs/freedom-k64f/README.txt

     NOTES:

-    1. Most of the notes associated with the nsh configuration apply here as well (see below).
+    1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt see additional README.txt files in the NuttX tools repository.

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. Default platform/toolchain:

+       CONFIG_HOST_WINDOWS=y               : Cygwin under Windows
+       CONFIG_WINDOWS_CYGWIN=y
+       CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y : ARM/mbed toolcahin (arm-none-elf-gcc)
+       CONFIG_INTELHEX_BINARY=y            : Output formats: Intel hex binary

+    3. The Serial Console is provided on UART3 with the correct pin configuration for use with an Arduino Serial Shield.

+    4. SDHC support is not enabled in this configuration.
+Refer to the configuration settings listed above under "SD Card Support".

-    3. No external pullup is available on MDIO signal when MK64FN1M0VLL12 MCU is requests status of the Ethernet link connection.
+    5. No external pullup is available on MDIO signal when MK64FN1M0VLL12 MCU is requests status of the Ethernet link connection.
 Internal pullup is required when port configuration for MDIO signal is enabled:

        CONFIG_KINETIS_ENET_MDIOPULLUP=y

-    4. Configured to use a fixed IPv4 address:
+    6. Configured to use a fixed IPv4 address:

        CONFIG_NSH_IPADDR=0x0a000002
        CONFIG_NSH_DRIPADDR=0x0a000001